t-edson/UnTerminal/README.md

 ## Hello world

-The simplest code to launch a process and capture the output can be:
+The simplest code to launch a command/process/program and capture the output can be:

 ```
 var outputText: string;